janellesh08/Addition-App/README.md

 # Quick Launcher
-This is an application that demonstrates more than one screen or activity.
+This is an app that acts as a menu for launching other apps.